TriesteCitizen/ctf-writeups/TryHackMe/Jack-of-All-Trades.md

 <img width="981" height="495" alt="grafik" src="https://github.com/user-attachments/assets/82fbc24f-5ca5-4a38-b75e-500431941754" />

 Neat.
-And with that we can try to login to the machine again.

-Changing the configurations in Firefox: Several login attempts through curl led me to the decision to just change around the configurations, as I was fed up with just working with the curl command, so I wrote *about:config* in the search bar of firefox, which gave me the following alert
+And with that we can try to login to the machine again, or so I thought.
+Seems like curl wouldn't help us in our endeavours anymore and we would need to find a way to get access to the webpage through the browser, which is a decision I took after several login attempts through curl didn't work out.
+We would have to tamper with the Firefox configurations, so I wrote *about:config* in the search bar of firefox, which gave me the following alert

 <img width="738" height="217" alt="Bildschirmfoto vom 2025-12-27 14-48-21" src="https://github.com/user-attachments/assets/28d41ae9-b35d-4b92-8608-a056a6368008" />